From the South Carolina Bench and Bar, Vol. I, published in 1908.

 From the 1953-54 Missouri State Manual.

-While a last name like "Eek" could give anyone a case of the giggles, you'd probably would've never thought there was a man with this name that was elected to a term in the Missouri State Assembly.
+While a last name like "Eek" could give anyone a case of the giggles, you'd probably never thought there was a man with this name that was elected to a term in the Missouri State Assembly.
 That man was one Lauris Martin Eek of Nodaway County, who served in the House of Representatives from 1953-55.
 Born in Norway, Michigan on November 5, 1888, Eek attended schools in Muskegon County, Michigan and later graduated from the Northwestern College with his Bachelor of Science degree.

 Marrying in 1917 to Ms. Donna Sisson (with whom he would later have two sons), Eek was a decorated veteran of WWI, seeing action as an aviator and was also a flying instructor.
 He was a Company Commander, Inspector and Sub-District Commander of the Civilian Conservation Corps in Wisconsin for a time and during WWII was engaged as an Information Officer of the Fifth Army.
 In 1948 he retired from active service with the rank of Colonel, having been a reserve officer with the U.S. Air Forces for thirty years.

 Described as being "a lifelong member of the Republican Party", Eek didn't enter political life until he was over 60 years old, and was elected to the Missouri State House of Representatives in November 1952, defeating his Democratic opponent I. E. Tulloch by a vote of 6,541 to 5, 760.
-Taking his seat in January 1953, Eek served on the house committees on Agriculture, Education, Teacher's Colleges, Aviation and Roads and Highways.
+Taking his seat in January 1953, Eek served on the house committees on Agriculture, Education, Teacher's Colleges, Aviation, and Roads and Highways.
 Eek's term concluded in 1955 and he died eight years later on February 22, 1963 at age 74, later being interred with full military honors at the Fort Leavenworth Cemetery in Fort Leavenworth, Kansas.

-While Robert Clapsaddle's name is one of the funnier ones to be found within the annals of the Iowa legislature, there was an earlier Iowa state legislator who's name would make even the most stone-hearted person chuckle.....Guy Feely!
-Endowed with a name that nowadays would guarantee a first class ticket to the political laugh factory, I'd like to believe that more than a few people in turn of the century Iowa found Feely's name to be laugh out loud funny!
+While Robert Clapsaddle's name is one of the funnier ones to be found within the annals of the Iowa legislature, there was an earlier Iowa state legislator whose name would make even the most stone-hearted person chuckle.....Guy Feely!
+Endowed with a name that nowadays would guarantee a first class ticket to the political laugh factory, I'd like to believe that more than a few people in turn of the century Iowa found Feely's name to be laugh-out-loud funny!
 A lifelong resident of Iowa, Feely was a resident of distinction in the county of Blackhawk, serving two terms in the Iowa State House of Representatives and even had a brief stint as Speaker of the House during the 33rd General Assembly of 1909-10.

 Guy Feely was born near Gilbertville, Iowa on September 5, 1875, the son of Duncan and Susan Miller Feely.
-Guy attended the Waterloo College during the mid 1890s and also taught school during this time.
+Guy attended the Waterloo College during the mid-1890s and also taught school during this time.
 He eventually decided upon a career as a lawyer and commenced study in the city of Waterloo with the firm of Boies and Boies.
 He put his studies on hold to enlist for service as a private during the Spanish-American War, serving in Co.
 B. of the 49th Iowa Volunteer Infantry.
-At the conclusion of his military service Feely returned to Waterloo and enrolled at the State University of Iowa, graduating from this institution in 1901.
+At the conclusion of his military service, Feely returned to Waterloo and enrolled at the State University of Iowa, graduating from this institution in 1901.
 He was admitted to the bar in June of that year and later established a law practice with his brother Elmer under the name Feely and Feely (quite possibly the funniest named law firm in Iowa history!)

 Guy Feely married in October 1904 to Ms. Delia Burke (1882-1969), with whom he would have one daughter, Irene Mae Feely (birthdate unknown).
 Feely's skill as an attorney eventually led to calls for him to run for public office, and in November 1906 he was elected to represent Black Hawk County in the Iowa Legislature.
 He was reelected to this body in 1908 and during the following term served as Speaker of the Iowa State House of Representatives.
-In 1910 he announced himself as a candidate for Iowa State Attorney General, but was defeated by Democratic opponent George Cosson.
-Feely was later mentioned as a possible replacement for outgoing U.S. Senator Jonathan Prentiss Dolliver, but withdrew his name from consideration.
+In 1910 he announced himself as a candidate for Iowa State Attorney General but was defeated by Democratic opponent George Cosson.
+Feely was later mentioned as a possible replacement for outgoing U.S. Senator Jonathan Prentiss Dolliver but withdrew his name from consideration.

 Feely's brief career in politics was terminated by his untimely death at age 41 on November 4, 1916.
 His cause of death is listed as being a result of acute kidney disease, and he was later interred at the Fairview Cemetery in Waterloo, Iowa.